nicolasochem/tzip/proposals/tzip-16/tzip-16.md

   (optional field).
 - One or more implementation fields: a usable definition of the view where the field name discriminates between various kinds of views.
-Below, this standard defines 2 of those kinds, `"michelson-storage-view"` and `"rest-api"`, further deriving standards may add new ones.
+Below, this standard defines 2 of those kinds, `"michelson-storage-view"` and `"rest-api-query"`, further deriving standards may add new ones.

 ##### Michelson Storage Views